epikurus/flexget_config/README.md

 This is not a comprehensive feature list, and many settings were tuned to personal preference.
 It is also under constant development.

 It currently does the following (ideally by this order):
-* Populates the series database with a set interval (maily to allow fresh starts of the series db)
+* Populates the series database with a set interval (mainly to allow fresh starts of the series db)
 * Gets series from a custom trakt list and writes them to a file, and then looks up for their tvdb name, to have series names ready for kodi (since trakt v2 all series have the year in the name)
 * Looks on the series download folder for .torrent files and adds them to transmission
 * Looks for series on RSS feeds and downloads them